Element: Let’s start at the beginning. What exactly is public relations?

 TS: Our specialty is experience.
 Diane and I have both been working with media since the days of Usenet.
 Listen, I don’t care if someone reads a blog, listens to the radio or podcast, watches Fox News (actually, that bothers me a little) or dutifully reads their local print newspaper.
 What matters is that the person reading/listening/watching is the appropriate audience for what my client is trying to sell them.

 Element: Sell them?
 Aren’t you in the inﬂuence business?

 TS: Let’s not be naïve, OK?
 My clients are trying to sell things.
 PR is a sales tool.

 TS: It’s a combination of experience and creativity.
 I’ve been involved with literally hundreds of technology companies over the years, so I come up to speed very quickly.
 Because I’m inherently contrarian, I have a way of ﬁnding creative ways to tell a story.
 I’m also the second-best writer I know.

 Element: What kind of clients do you work with?

 TS: If you have a company that uses technology to solve a problem, then Element is probably a good ﬁt.
 So we’re in the technology category, which is admittedly an insanely large category but it is what it is.
-People who work at (and start) PR agencies need a variety of accounts to work on.
-Otherwise, they might as well work internally.
-Element will always cross a wide span of technology companies, from the Web 2.0 companies to the world to clean tech to enterprise software, and anything else that strikes our fancy.
+Element will always cross a wide span of technologies and vertical industries – AI for the construction industry, VR for real estate, robotics for retail, and technologies that we haven’t ever imagined.
 We look for businesses that we think have a good story to tell and that have a chance to make a long-term impact.